Kaisarion/Kaisarion/README.md

 My name is Bea, and I'm mainly a Discord Bot Developer.
 I own the Discord Bot [Amour](https://amourbot.com).

-If you need a starter Discord Bot, I'll be re-posting Quantum, my base Discord bot in Discord.js.
+If you need a starter Discord Bot, I'll be re-posting Quantum, my base Discord bot in Discord.js. <br/>
+Additionally, if you want a Minecraft style starter Discord Bot, you can visit my project [NameMC Bot](https://github.com/beasleeps/namemcbot) <br/>

 > I'm currently finishing my college CS courses before continuing anything, and fixing any errors with [Amour](https://amourbot.com) on the side.